 "Interest Rate" means, for any date, two percent over the per annum rate of interest announced as the "Prime Rate" from time to time for commercial loans by Citibank, N. A. as established by the administrative body of such bank charged with the responsibility of establishing such rate, as same may change from time to time; provided, the Interest Rate shall never exceed the maximum lawful rate permitted by applicable law.

-"MaxDQ" means the maximum quantity of Gas that Seller is required to Schedule per Gas Day pursuant to a Transaction, if applicable.

-"Maximum Daily Delivery Point Quantity" means the maximum quantity of Gas which may be Scheduled per Gas Day at each Delivery Point where there are multiple Delivery Points applicable to a Transaction.

-"MinDQ" means the minimum quantity of Gas that Buyer is required to Schedule per Gas Day pursuant to a Transaction, if applicable.

-"MinMQ" means for any Month the minimum quantity of Gas per Gas Day that Buyer is obligated to Schedule times the number of Days in the Month pursuant to a Transaction, if applicable.
+"Letter of Credit" means an irrevocable standby letter of credit established by a Party (the “Account Party”) and issued or confirmed in a form and by a commercial bank acceptable to the Party in whose favor it is issued (the “Beneficiary Party”).

+"Material Adverse Change" mean (i) with respect to Company, Enron Corp. shall have long-term debt unsupported by third party credit enhancement that is rated by Standard & Poors Corporation below BBB- or (ii) with respect to Customer, Customer shall have long-term debt unsupported by third party credit enhancement that is rated by Standard & Poors Corporation below BB.

 "Month" means a period of time beginning at midnight C.T. on the first Day of any calendar Month and ending at midnight C.T. on the first Day of the following calendar Month.